You are here

 - An important step in efforts to ensure direct support from European National funding agencies was taken when representatives of the agencies of the three largest users of the Centre agreed to convene at ECT* to discuss the future funding.
 At the meeting which was held in January 1998 the representatives of BMBF (Germany), CEA and IN2P3 (France) and INFN (Italy) agreed to propose to their national funding agencies that they provide a regular yearly contribution, in order to flank the local financial contribution.
 This was as an initial step of towards a broader co-operative effort of the European nations participating in the field of nuclear physics and related areas.
 NuPECC has agreed to help in co-ordinating this European effort.

 The aims and goals of ECT* are defined in the founding statutes (see the attached file below), which also define the set of rules by which ECT* operates.
 The ECT* statutes has been endorsed by the ESF.
-The centre is based two buildings in a large property called Villa Tambosi: the Rustico (with 700 square metres of space), a late XVIII century villa (1,200 square meters), and a park.
-The property belongs to the Autonomous Province of Trento (P.A.T.)
+The centre headquarter is located in a large property called Villa Tambosi which comprises the "Rustico" (a building with 700 square metres of space), a late XVIII century villa (with 1,200 square meters), and a park.
+The property belongs to the Autonomous Province of Trento (P.A.T.).